JuanpaCortez93/008_regular_expressions/README.md

 2. Using REGEXps in various programming languages
 3. Using characters, operators, and constructs to define regular expressions
 4. Understanding what regular expressions are and what they are used for

+You can check my project in the following direction: https://juanpacortez93.github.io/008_regular_expressions/